JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

       * Resource Locks
         * Aggregated insights for Lock and respective Lock-type usage on Subscriptions, ResourceGroups and Resources
       * Orphaned Resources (ARG)
+        * if you run AzGovViz with parameter -DoAzureConsumption then the orphaned resources output will show you potential cost savings for orphaned resources with intent 'cost savings'
   * Microsoft Defender for Cloud
     * Summary of Microsoft Defender for Cloud coverage by plan (count of Subscription per plan/tier)
     * Summary of Microsoft Defender for Cloud plans coverage by Subscription (plan/tier)